-Chairman: The administrative head of a department.
-The Department of Music Chairman's office is located in the Center for the Arts, Room 1105.
+Chair: The administrative head of a department.
+The Department of Music Chair's office is located in the Center for the Arts, Room 1105.
+Dr. Michael Hix is the current Dept. Chair.

 Classification: The designation used for a student's year of study in terms of progress toward his or her chosen degree-freshman, sophomore, junior, or senior.